-Credits Recurrence Duration Language Level Version 6 Each winter term 1 semester German/English 2 1
+Credits Grading scale Recurrence Duration Language Level Version 6 Grade to a tenth Each winter term 1 term German/English 2 1

-Mandatory T-INFO-103235 Theoretical Foundations of Computer Science 6 CR Müller-Quade, Sanders, Wagner
+Mandatory T-INFO-103235 Theoretical Foundations of Computer Science Müller-Quade, Sanders, Wagner

 The assessment of the module consists of a written examination according to \$4(2), 1 of the examination regulations.
 The grade of the module corresponds to the grade of the written examination.
 Further details see the german section.